enso-managers/home/README.md

 ---
 layout: default
-title: enso designs mechatronics and software
+title: enso managers GmbH
 ---

+# enso designs mechatronics and software

 enso stands for 'engineered software'.
 We support you in the design of innovative 'high-tech' products.
 We harmonize business objectives and technical possibilities.